 A typical automobile inspection consists of a safety inspection covering such items as tires, brakes, windows and an exhaust emissions inspection that analyses the vehicle's exhaust and a test of the fuel system for leaks.
-Trailers exceeding a 4,000-pound weight limit must pass brake and safety inspections.
+In order to transfer an out-of-state trailer into Delaware, it must pass a full safety inspection.
+Out-of-state trailers exceeding a 4,000-pound weight limit, or any trailer equipped with brakes, must pass brake and safety inspections.
+Once a trailer is titled in Delaware, those registered at 4,000 pounds or less no longer need inspection to renew registration.
+All trailers exceeding a 4,000-pound weight limit must pass brake and safety inspections every two (2) years.
 All DMV inspection technicians are certified and trained in all aspects of the inspection process.

 Most gasoline-powered automobiles and light trucks model year 1981 and newer will receive a low and high speed (two-speed) exhaust emissions test.
 Gasoline-powered automobiles and light trucks 1980 model year and older will continue to receive the current (curb idle) tests.
 Diesel fueled vehicles model year 1996 and older are currently exempt from exhaust emissions testing but must pass safety testing for registration renewal.
 Diesel fueled vehicles model year 1997 and newer must pass an OBD-II test.